sollano/forestmangr/README.md

 ## Acknowledgments

-  - This project is being done on the Forest Management Lab, DEF, UFVJM
-    - Diamantina/Minas Gerais - Brazil.
+  - This project was developed on the Forest Management Lab, DEF, UFVJM, Diamantina/Minas Gerais - Brazil.

   - This project came to be as a mean to make the life of a forestry engeneer a little easier and pratical.
 We’d like to thank everyone